bradley-gersh/hz-convert/README.md

 ## Usage

 Python 3 is required (ideally at least 3.7).
-Download and unzip the repository, then from the top of the unzipped directory, follow one of the usage options below.
+Download and unzip the repository, then from the top of the package directory, follow one of the usage options below.

 ### 1. Using as an interactive script